OkazakiLab/af3_mmm/README.md

 # AF3_MMM

-AlphaFold 3 with modifiable max MSA to which we added an option (`--max_msa`) to modify the maximum number of MSA sequences.
+AlphaFold 3 with Modifiable Max MSA (AF3_MMM).
+We added an option (`--max_msa`) to the original AF3 to modify the maximum number of MSA sequences.

+The following is the README of the original AF3, to which we have appended information about its options and how to use it in Research Center for Computational Science, Okazaki, Japan (highlighted in red).

 # AlphaFold 3